aristanetworks/cloudvision-python-actions/README.md

 ## **Note**: This is only available from CloudVision 2021.3.0 onwards

+## **Note**: Check out release branches (e.g. 2022.2) for scripts compatible with that CloudVision version

 ## Overview

 Here are a number of example Python3 scripts in action pack form to serve as reference to those designing their own user scripts.

+**Please note that scripts in the trunk branch may not be compatible with your installation of CloudVision.
+Please refer to the branch corresponding to your Cloudvision version for compatible scripts.**

 These action packs are also able to be uploaded to a CloudVision cluster, where they can be used as needed, or duplicated and customised.
 Those action packs listed in `bundled.yaml` are _bundled by default_ to CloudVision.

 ## How to Upload Action Packs to a CloudVision cluster